Libyan special forces commander says his forces join renegade general

 Compounding the anarchy, Libya's outgoing government demanded parliament to go into recess after the forthcoming vote on the 2014 budget until the next election later this year, according to a statement issued after a cabinet meeting.

-Haftar and other militias have demanded that a parliament, paralyzed by infighting step down.
+Haftar and other militias have demanded that a parliament, paralysed by infighting step down.

 Should the GNC fail to agree on a new premier then Thinni's cabinet should stay, it said.
 There was no immediate reaction from the GNC which is unlikely to give up power without a fight.

-Haftar, once a Gaddafi ally who turned against him over a 1980s war in Chad, fueled rumors of a coup in February when he appeared on television in uniform calling for a caretaker government to end the crisis in Libya.
+Haftar, once a Gaddafi ally who turned against him over a 1980s war in Chad, fuelled rumours of a coup in February when he appeared on television in uniform calling for a caretaker government to end the crisis in Libya.

 (Reporting by Ayman al-Warfalli; Writing by Ulf Laessing; Editing by Ralph Boulton)